wultra/powerauth-crypto/docs/Activation-Status.md

 # Activation Status

 PowerAuth Client may need to check for an activation status, so that it can determine if it should display UI for non-activated state (registration form), blocked state (how to unblock tutorial) or active state (login screen).
-To facilitate this use-case, PowerAuth Standard RESTful API publishes a [/pa/v3/activation/status](./Standard-RESTful-API.md#activation-status) endpoint.
+To facilitate this use-case, PowerAuth Standard RESTful API publishes a [/pa/v3/activation/status](./Standard-RESTful-API#post-pav3activationstatus) endpoint.

-## Flow of the Activation Status Check

 Checking for an activation status is simple.
 Client needs to prepare a HTTP request with an activation ID and random `STATUS_CHALLENGE`.
 Server processes the request and sends back the response with activation status blob and random `STATUS_NONCE`.
 Activation status blob is an encrypted binary blob that encodes the activation status.
 Key `KEY_TRANSPORT` and `STATUS_IV` is used to encrypt the activation blob.

+## Status Check Sequence

 The following sequence diagram shows the activation status check in more detail.